 Academic Probation and Disqualification

-An undergraduate student is subject to academic probation if at any time the cumulative grade point average (GPA) in all college work attempted or the cumulative GPA at CSUCI falls below 2.0.
-Probationary students will be advised of their status at the end of the semester.
-The communication will include conditions for removal from probation and the circumstances that would lead to disqualification.
+Academic Probation: An undergraduate student is subject to ?academic probation if at any time the cumulative grade point average (GPA) in all college work attempted or the cumulative GPA at CSUCI falls below 2.0.
+Probationary students will be?advised of their status at the end of the semester.
+The com-?munication will include conditions for removal from probation and the circumstances that would lead to disqualification.
 All probationary students are required to receive academic advising no later than the second week of the following semester.
 Students shall be removed from academic probation once they have received such advising and both the cumulative GPA in all college work attempted and the cumulative GPA average at CSUCI are at least 2.0 or higher.

-An undergraduate student on academic probation will be academically disqualified when the student’s GPA in all units attempted or in all units attempted at CSUCI falls below the following: as a freshman, 1.50; as a sophomore, 1.70; as a junior,1.85; as a senior, 1.95.
+Academic Disqualification: An undergraduate student on academic probation will be academically disqualified when ?the student’s GPA in all units attempted or in all units attempted at CSUCI falls below the following: as a freshman, 1.50; as a sophomore, 1.70; as a junior,1.85; as a senior, 1.95.
 Students’ records will be evaluated for disqualification at the end of each semester.
 Students cannot be placed on probation for the first time at CSUCI and be disqualified in the same semester.
 However, students who have previously been on probation at CSUCI and fall below the GPA listed above will be academically disqualified, even if the probation and disqualification semesters are non-consecutive.
 A student may appeal disqualification no later than three weeks before the start of the semester following the disqualification.
-Appeals should be made to the Office of the Provost or Designee.
+Appeals should be made to the Provost office or Designee office.
 Appeals will be decided by the Academic Appeals Board.
 Typical grounds for a successful appeal include significant improvement towards meeting the GPA requirements and/or extraordinary circumstances beyond the student’s control, as determined by the Academic Appeals Board.
 A successful petition of appeal for disqualification will result in the student remaining on academic probation.
-Students who appeal unsuccessfully will need to apply for reinstatement as specified in the Policy on Reinstatement if they wish to continue at CSUCI.
+Students who appeal unsuccessfully will need to apply for reinstatement as specified ?in the Policy on Reinstatement if they wish to continue at CSUCI.

 In order to be considered for reinstatement to CSUCI, a disqualified student must demonstrate academic ability by completing additional coursework.
 All classes taken must be applicable for degree credit at CSUCI.
 After eliminating the grade-point deficiency, the student may petition the Academic Appeals Board for reinstatement.
 The student must submit the petition for reinstatement no later than three weeks before the beginning of the semester that the student intends to return.
 The Academic Appeals Board will only consider the petition for reinstatement of students who have remained outside of the university for at least one regular (Fall or Spring) semester after their dismissal.
 Students who are disqualified, reinstated, and become disqualified a second time will not be granted a second reinstatement.